-It being one of fates children, and fate being the mother whose fingers weaves the fabric of all bush life, of necessity its easily provoked proximity needs to be treated with careful respect.
-It is as if life out here is lived knowing that in a dark corner of the village, the cold blooded coils of a slumbering snake are always lurking.
+It being one of fate’s children, and fate being the mother whose fingers weave the fabric of all bush life, its easily provoked proximity needs to be treated with careful respect.
+It is as if life out here is lived knowing that in a dark corner of the village, the cold-blooded coils of a slumbering snake are always lurking.

 Out in these bushveld swathes, to abate the appetite of those fateful writhings, everyone has a role in the rituals of appeasement.
-These rituals are not carried out, as in the west, by unknown specialists, whose actions elicit no more than the rubber necked curiosity of gawking spectators, and whose features are hidden by the mosques of big fire-helmets or by categorizing uniforms, with flashing lights and accompanied by the sound of sirens.
+These rituals are not carried out, as in the west, by unknown specialists, whose actions elicit no more than the rubber-necked curiosity of gawking spectators, and whose features are hidden by big fire-helmets or uniforms, with flashing lights and accompanied by the sound of sirens.

 Instead, here it is up close and individual, because here in remote Africa almost everyone has watched, personally, as the unwelcome child of fate has inexorably beckoned someone into those clasping coils.